5of12/5of12.github.io/_posts/2025-09-05-musical-physics-poster.markdown

 ### Plug-in elsewhere?

-Whilst Unity has a vast amount of tools to make things easier, that also means that you're locked into their systems and supported platforms - which unfortunately do not include the more audio specific platforms like DAW plugins.

-It's possible to run Unity as an engine in another app, but it's not a trival process.
-More audio focused tools will serve you better if your goal is a VST or AU.
+Whilst Unity has a vast array of tools to make things easier, you are somewhat constrained to the engine's supported output platforms.
+For instance, (at time of writing), it's not possible to create standard DAW plugins, such as VST / Audio Unit.
+That said, the ability to publish mobile apps with MIDI connectivity provides users with a way to integrate with other music software and hardware.